dreamonkey/responsive-image-loader/README.md

 **Thumbor adapter is currently the most messed up adapter and only works under Linux.**
 It ships with a preset configuration, but you can overwrite string config options [via environment variables](https://thumbor.readthedocs.io/en/latest/configuration.html#override-config-through-environment-variable).

-We also didn't found an elegant solution to abstract most of the transformation adapter code into common code and to start `thumbor` instance just once per build process, so if you can think a solution for this which **is self contained and doesn't require external configuration**, we'd like to get in touch with you.
+We also didn't found an elegant solution to abstract most of the transformation adapter code into common code and to start `thumbor` instance just once per build process, so if you can think of a solution for this which **is self contained and doesn't require external configuration**, we'd like to get in touch with you.

 That's a lot of limitations, we know, any help with this part of the loader (and support for an equivalent software, even if paid and closed source) will be greatly appreciated.